Physics Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for physicists in Florida?

 Lockheed Martin, Raytheon, L3Harris, and Northrop Grumman are among the most active sponsors for physics roles in Florida, particularly in the Space Coast and Orlando area.
-Research universities such as the University of Florida, Florida State University, and the University of Miami also sponsor physicists through H-1B and J-1 visas for faculty and postdoctoral positions.
+Research universities such as the University of Florida, Florida State University, and the University of Miami also sponsor physicists through H-1B visa and J-1 visas for faculty and postdoctoral positions.
 Defense contractors typically require candidates to be eligible for security clearances, which can affect international applicants.

 Which visa types are most common for physics roles in Florida?